All Episodes

 Now, I want you all to join me in how I acknowledge Rose's introduction.

-All right, let's hear for the power.
+All right, let's earn for the power.

-So here's Pelosi Openly acknowledging that she is the most powerful woman in America.
+So here's Pelosi openly acknowledging that she is the most powerful woman in America.

-Now, over in the Senate, wearing bright red today, having just taken her oath is another woman who thinks that she is.
+Now, over in the Senate, wearing bright red today, having just taken her oath, is another woman who thinks that she is.

 And that is Hillary Rodham Clinton.